Selling or hiring out films and games

 Contact the Film and Video Labelling Body for copies of official New Zealand labels.

-Information about what the classification symbols mean must be displayed at the point-of-sale at all times while premises are open to the public.
-The minimum size requirement for this poster is A3.
+Information about what the classification symbols mean must be displayed at the point of sale at all times while premises are open to the public.
+Information must be easily readable and printed in A3 size or larger.

 4. Follow any display conditions on slicks or posters (or any other advertising material)